cameronbroe/challenges/README.md

 storage of upload requests for internal bookkeeping.
 Also, it does make a lot of assumptions about the data.

 * **UI/UX** - The table will just infinitely grow and does not implement pagination.
-This would need need to be changed paginate when there is too much data.
+This would need need to be changed to paginate when there is too much data.
 Also, there are plenty of missing features here around updating existing data or adding data without a spreadsheet.
 We could also generate different reports.

 * **React** - I used StimulusJS for simplicity, but I would use React for a real version of this given